In today’s society, everyone seems to be on the go.

 But, there’s a way out of this madness: the lost art of being still.

-Imagine a society where we find time for being still, prioritizing our mental well-being, and leisure time isn't considered a luxury or lazy.
+Imagine a society where we find time for being still, prioritizing our mental well-being, and leisure time isn’t considered a luxury or laziness.

-In this article, I'll share my best tips for practicing stillness and take your focus back.
+In this article, I’ll share my best tips for practicing stillness and taking your focus back.

 Why Stillness is Important

 Being still is the opposite of being busy.
 Here’s why it’s good for you:

 - It shifts your focus to the present instead of worrying about the past or the future.